 Don’t take kids and elderly as passengers

-The COVID-19 Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) recently announced that people ages 15-65 years old are now permitted to go outside.
+The COVID-19 Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) announced that people ages 15-65 years old are now permitted to go outside.

 Children are also prone to getting the disease as they are less aware of personal hygiene.
 It doesn’t hurt to be careful, so avoid letting them in your car if you can help it.